microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     >**Note**: In the real world, all your devices should have hardware-based TPMs.

 5. Repeat the above steps on the **oilwells-d01** virtual machine in the Windows 10 host.

+6. In order to SSH into the child device, you will need to enable SSH.
+Switch to the Hyper-V for the `oilwells-d01` and run the following:

+    ```Powershell
+    sudo apt-get install -y openssh-server

+    sudo nano /etc/ssh/sshd_config
+    ```

+    - Uncomment the `PasswordAuthentication yes` line

+    ```Powershell
+    sudo systemctl stop ssh
+    sudo systemctl start ssh
+    ```

 ### Task 1: Create IoT Hub Edge Device Enrollment